OpenINF/.github/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you are expected to uphold our [Code of Conduct][code_of_conduct].
+By participating in this project, you are expected to uphold our Code of Conduct.
+Please see the [`CODE_OF_CONDUCT.md`] file for expected behavior.

 ## Developer’s Certificate of Origin 1.1